littletonjeffrey/E-Bae-Baby/README.md

   [MIT](https://opensource.org/licenses/MIT)

-† E-bae™ is not responsible for your employees flat-out refusing to use this antiquated and outdated software for managing your inventory and eventually resorting to an Excel spreadsheet or pen and paper.
+† E-bae™ is not responsible for your employees flat-out refusing to use this antiquated and outdated software for managing your inventory and inevitably resorting to an Excel spreadsheet or pen and paper.